-In order to align the interests of directors and Executive Officers with those of Shareholders, the Corporation has implemented a share ownership policy.
-Under the policy, Executive Officers (including, but not limited to, the Named Executive Officers (the "NEOs") are required to own the lesser of a minimum of 6,000 common shares and/or DSUs and/or RSUs (as defined in "Medium-Term Incentive Plan") or a minimum value of \$40,000 in common shares and/or DSUs and/or RSUs of the Corporation.
-Directors are required to own the lesser of 15,000 common shares and/or DSUs or a minimum value of \$100,000 in common shares and/or DSUs.
+In order to align the interests of directors and Executive Officers with those of Shareholders, the Corporation has maintained a share ownership policy.

+Under the policy that applied through to the end of the 2023 fiscal year, Executive Officers (including, but not limited to, the Named Executive Officers (the "NEOs") were required to own the lesser of a minimum of 6,000 common shares and/or DSUs and/or RSUs or a minimum value of \$40,000 in common shares and/or DSUs and/or RSUs of the Corporation.
+Directors were required to own the lesser of 15,000 common shares and/or DSUs or a minimum value of \$100,000 in common shares and/or DSUs.

-These ownership levels must be achieved within two years for any new director or Executive Officer.
-Should any director or Executive Officer fall below the required minimum holding, they are expected to rectify this forthwith if in an open trading window, or if not, during the next open trading window.
+These ownership levels had to be achieved within two years for any new director or Executive Officer.
+Should any director or Executive Officer fall below the required minimum holding, they were expected to rectify this forthwith if in an open trading window, or if not, during the next open trading window.

-Furthermore, no director, officer or employee of the Corporation is permitted to purchase financial instruments, including, for greater certainty, prepaid variable forward contracts, equity swaps, collars or units of exchange funds, that are designed to hedge or offset a decrease in market value of equity securities granted as compensation or held directly or indirectly by the director, officer or employee of the Corporation.
+Furthermore, no director, Officer or employee of the Corporation is permitted to purchase financial instruments, including, for greater certainty, prepaid variable forward contracts, equity swaps, collars or units of exchange funds, that are designed to hedge or offset a decrease in market value of equity securities granted as compensation or held directly or indirectly by the director, Officer or employee of the Corporation.

-The following table outlines compliance with the foregoing requirements as of the Record Date:
+The following table outlines compliance with the foregoing requirements as of April 30, 2023, for Directors and the Named Executive Officers: